Short-range baryon-baryon potentials in constituent quark model revisited: Numerical results and discussions

 The resulting potential is shown as the solid line in Fig.~\ref{fig:V_NOmega_CC}.
-This indicates that the $N \Omega ( 2 , 1/2 )$ interaction is attractive via the coupled channels, although the attraction is not sufficient to generate a bound state.
-The strength of the potential $\beta$~\eqref{eq:beta} is $\beta = 0.739$ in our model.
+This indicates that the $N \Omega ( 2 , 1/2 )$ interaction is attractive via the coupled channels.
+The strength of the potential $\beta$~\eqref{eq:beta} is $\beta = 1.29$ in our model.

 Additionally, we can include the meson exchange potential calculated in Ref.~\cite{Sekihara:2018tsb}, in which the $\eta$ meson, correlated two mesons in the scalar-isoscalar channel, and $K$ meson in a box diagram were taken into account.
-As a result, we obtain a bound state with a binding energy $\SI{0.2}{MeV}$ and decay width $\SI{1.5}{MeV}$, which arises from the decay to the $\Lambda \Xi$ and $\Sigma \Xi$ channels in $D$ wave in the box diagram.
-The pole position of the $N \Omega$ bound state is $M = 2611 - 1 i \, \si{MeV}$.
+As a result, we obtain a bound state with a binding energy $\SI{10.3}{MeV}$ and a decay width $\SI{4.6}{MeV}$, which arises from the decay to the $\Lambda \Xi$ and $\Sigma \Xi$ channels in $D$ wave in the box diagram.
 We plot the real part of the $N \Omega ( 2 , 1/2 )$ potential with the meson exchange contributions added as the dashed line in Fig.~\ref{fig:V_NOmega_CC}, and also present the simulation results in the HAL QCD method~\cite{HALQCD:2018qyu} as the thick line.
 Comparing the potentials in the present study and in the HAL QCD method, the shape is different at the range $r \lesssim \SI{0.4}{fm}$, which was also observed in the $\Delta \Delta ( 3 , 0 )$ system in Fig.~\ref{fig:V_DeltaDelta_HAL}.
 Although the potential is not observable, understanding the origin of the discrepancy at the range $r \lesssim \SI{0.4}{fm}$ may be important.
 In contrast, attraction in the longer range is similar to each other.
-The strength of the potential $\beta$ amounts to $\beta = 1.13 + 0.10 i$ ($\beta = 1.47$) in our model (HAL QCD method).
+The strength of the potential $\beta$ amounts to $\beta = 1.69 + 0.11 i$ ($\beta = 1.47$) in our model (HAL QCD method).

 Similarly, we calculate the relative wave functions of the $N \Sigma ^{\ast} ( 2 , 1/2 )$, $N \Xi ^{\ast} ( 2 , 1 )$, and $N \Xi ^{\ast} ( 2 , 0 )$ states in the coupled-channels problems $N \Sigma ^{\ast}$-$\Delta \Sigma ( 2 , 1/2 )$, $N \Xi ^{\ast}$-$\Lambda \Sigma ^{\ast}$-$\Delta \Xi$-$\Sigma \Sigma ^{\ast} ( 2 , 1 )$, and $N \Xi ^{\ast}$-$\Sigma \Sigma ^{\ast} ( 2 , 0 )$, respectively.
 They are of interest, because they belong to the flavor octet of the two-baryon states together with the $N \Omega$-$\Lambda \Xi ^{\ast}$-$\Sigma ^{\ast} \Xi$-$\Sigma \Xi ^{\ast} ( 2 , 1/2 )$ coupled channels~\cite{Oka:1988yq}, and hence we expect attractive interaction due to the coupled channels.
 By solving the RGM equation, we find no bound states below the $N \Sigma ^{\ast}$ and $N \Xi ^{\ast}$ thresholds.
 We calculate the equivalent local potentials for the $N \Sigma ^{\ast}$ and $N \Xi ^{\ast}$ systems at the $N \Sigma ^{\ast}$ and $N \Xi ^{\ast}$ threshold energies, respectively, and show the results in Fig.~\ref{fig:V_NSigmaS_CC}.
 As we can see, compared to the single-channel cases, the repulsion becomes moderate in the $N \Sigma ^{\ast} ( 2 , 1/2 )$ and $N \Xi ^{\ast} ( 2 , 1 )$ systems, and the attraction grows in the $N \Xi ^{\ast} ( 2 , 0 )$ system.
 To conclude whether these systems are bound or not, we have to evaluate the contributions from the meson exchanges and add them to the present potentials.